ehcaw/Liquidity/README.md

 # Running the Applications

 Before running the applications, ensure that your supabase is running.
+We don't use docker containers to run the applications, so ignore the `docker-compose.yml` file.

 Install dependencies for both applications:

 ```bash
 cd bank